Charlotte vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 24, 2021

-The Charlotte 49ers (2-1, 0-0 C-USA) host the Middle Tennessee Blue Raiders (1-2, 0-0 C-USA) on Friday, September 24, 2021 in matchup between C-USA foes at Jerry Richardson Stadium.
-Middle Tennessee is a 3-point underdog.
-The total for this game has been set at 56 points.
+The Middle Tennessee Blue Raiders (1-2, 0-0 C-USA) are 3-point underdogs in a road conference matchup with the Charlotte 49ers (2-1, 0-0 C-USA) on Friday, September 24, 2021 at Jerry Richardson Stadium.
+The game has a point total set at 56.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.